 - Qualification for the Ph.D in four areas (see Section II).

 - Ph.D. dissertation proposal approved by a committee of three faculty members, including the dissertation director.
 A proposal may take one of two forms: a summary or a sample chapter.
 Which form the proposal takes is to be determined by the student in consultation with the advisor.
 A summary proposal should provide an outline of what the dissertation will s accomplish.
 It should specify: the key questions that the dissertation will address; the scope of the philosophical literature that the dissertation will examine; the central thesis or theses that the dissertation will advance; and at least one of the main lines of arguments that will be used to advance these theses.
-Dissertation proposals must be no longer than 2500 words (excluding bibliography).
+Dissertation proposals of this type must be no longer than 2500 words (excluding bibliography).
 Proposals of the second form must consist of a substantive sample chapter.
 This chapter cannot be a student’s Qualifying Paper.
 In either case, approval is given upon successful completion of an oral examination of the proposal by the committee.
 Dissertation proposals should be approved by the end of the sixth semester.* The committee will be formed by the DGS, in consultation with the student and the dissertation director.
 Committee members are expected to read and examine the proposal, and to be involved with the writing process from that point on.

 - Ph.D. dissertation and successful oral defense of the dissertation.
 The Examining Committee for the oral defense will normally consist of four faculty members: the dissertation director, the other two members of the dissertation proposal examination committee, and an examiner from outside the philosophy department.